elanatframework/Elanat/readme.txt

 Perl
 node.js

 We plan to make structural modifications to Elanat, so the core of Elanat will be modified by ourselves.
-We encourage you to create your own add-on for Elanat; The link below is Elanat's separate add-on repository and you can add any add-on you like in this repository. https://github.com/elanatframework/Elanat_add-ons
+We encourage you to create your own add-on for Elanat; The link below is Elanat separate add-on repository and you can add any add-on you like in this repository. https://github.com/elanatframework/Elanat_add-ons

 add-ons